Frequently Asked Questions...

 What does “Appellation” mean?

-An Appellation is used to identify where wine grapes are grown and define how wine was produced.
+Simply put, an “Appellation” is a geographical location used to identify where wine grapes are grown and define how wine was produced.
 The more specific the region the wine comes from, the better the reputation of the wine.

 Where do you pick up from?

-Our main pick up point is The Station Building, corner of Camp & Shotover Streets (on the Camp Street side).
-However, we can pick up from some central Queenstown accommodations, Frankton Rd, Arthurs Point and Arrowtown.
-Your exact pickup time will be confirmed at time of booking.
+Our main pick up point is The Station Building, corner of Camp & Shotover Streets (on the Camp Street side) in central Queenstown.
+However, we do offer pick-ups from all central Queenstown accommodations, and along Frankton Road, Arthurs Point and Arrowtown.
+We can also pick up from the Hilton Resort Queenstown.
+Your exact pick-up time will be confirmed at time of booking and of course we will drop you back off to your accommodation at the end of your tour.

-A gorgeous platter-style lunch, with complimentary glass of premium wine, is included on the Boutique Wine Tour at one of the wineries in the Cromwell or Bannockburn region.
+A gorgeous platter-style lunch, with complimentary glass of premium wine, is included on the Boutique Wine Tour at one of the wineries in the Cromwell or Bannockburn sub-region.

-The full day Gourmet Scenic Tour includes 5 dishes cooked in wine barrels with matching wines and also includes a tasting of local cheeses and artisan chocolates.
+The Gourmet Wine and Food Tour includes five small dishes cooked in retired wine oak barrels and paired with matching wines.
+This tour also includes a tasting of local cheeses and artisan chocolates.

 Can certain vineyards to be requested to visit?